By Deb Near, ACP Supervisor

 Have you ever spotted a critter that seemed out of place, somewhere it’s not normally found?
 If so, more than likely it was a bird.
 But why birds?
 Birds are much more mobile than other animals, with many of them being migratory.
 So, it’s no surprise that they might easily find themselves out of their normal ranges.

 A local example is the varied thrush (Ixoreus naevius).
 It is a brightly colored bird, easily mistaken for a robin, that has recently been sighted in Surfside Beach, Texas.
 This is quite unusual, as its normal range is typically along the West Coast (from Alaska down to northern California).
 Surprisingly, it has also been spotted as far east as the Atlantic Coast in wintertime.
 Because of this, it has been dubbed the “winter wanderer”.
-Another member of the thrush family, the mountain bluebird (Sialia currucoides), has also been spotted in the Houston area, even though its range normally extends along the western United States from Alaska to central Mexico.
+Another volunteer of the thrush family, the mountain bluebird (Sialia currucoides), has also been spotted in the Houston area, even though its range normally extends along the western United States from Alaska to central Mexico.
 They are not usually seen as far east as Houston, yet here they are.

 On November 30th of this year, a group of common redpolls (Acanthis flammea) was reportedly sighted at Smith Point Hawk Watch near Houston.
 This is practically unheard of, given that their normal range extends from the northern United States into Canada, reaching way up into the Arctic Circle!
 They have been known to occasionally venture into north Texas, but again, that is a rare occurrence.

 What could be causing these seeming displacements?
 In the case of the varied thrush, the destruction of the northwest forests they call home could be prompting them to go in search of new territory.
-Another cause could be “irruptive migration”, which happens when members of a species that normally migrate only a short distance, will travel much farther outside their typical range.
+Another cause could be “irruptive migration”, which happens when volunteers of a species that normally migrate only a short distance, will travel much farther outside their typical range.
 This is almost always in response to a lack of adequate food supply, rather than an extreme change in temperature.
 These irregular migrations tend to happen in cycles, usually every 2 to 3 years.

 Overshooting, reverse migration, and drift migration may also explain these wanderers.
 It’s not uncommon for some to ‘overshoot’ (pass up) their destination on their way back to their breeding grounds.
 ‘Reverse migration’ happens on a genetic level, when a bird’s internal compass gets confused and points them in the wrong direction.
 And drift migration happens when groups get caught up in strong weather fronts and get carried far out of their usual path.